-Claire was waiting for her husband of 12 years to come home.
+Claire was waiting for her husband of 12 years to come home after work.
 She worried that he hadn’t called and persistently called him that evening, yet he never answered.

 Was he sick?
 Was he dead?
 Did he abandon her and their 2 young kids?